yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/start-masters.md

       - Let us assume their private IP addresses are `172.151.17.130`, `172.151.17.220` and `172.151.17.140`
 - We have multiple data drives mounted on `/home/centos/disk1`, `/home/centos/disk2`

-This section covers deployment for a single region/zone (or a single datacenter/rack).
+This section covers deployment for a single region/zone (or a single data center/rack).
 Execute the following steps on each of the instances.

 ## Run yb-master with command line params